Talking to a friend may be free, but only working with a therapist will give you the cognitive and emotional skills to live a happier life.

 With certain forms of online therapy, therapists do not need to know any identifying information such as your name.
 They don’t need to see your face or hear your voice either.
-It is usually not possible to have this kind of anonymous relationship with a friend.
+It is usually not possible to have this kind of confidential relationship with a friend.

 With friends there is no guarantee the secrets you share will be safe.
 They might gossip or not realize the information was supposed to stay confidential.
 The secrets could then spread around your social circle and damage other relationships.

 Friends don’t want to judge, but it’s hard for them to resist.
 They haven’t spent years training to refrain from judgment.
 If you share something intense, even a sensitive friend might react in a way that hurts your feelings.

 Clients are often more open with therapists because they are not worrying about being judged.